-A crucial difference between regular size (15cm - 45cm) and large size (45cm - 125cm) window squeegees is the amount of rubber which hangs out from the channel.
+A crucial difference between regular-size (15cm - 45cm) and large-size (45cm - 125cm) window squeegees is the amount of rubber that hangs out from the channel.
 Larger panels of glass have more undulations.
 The extra rubber will mould with the unevenness of the glass, preventing streaks from the squeegee.

 With the additional rubber protruding from the squeegee channel, the base distance is a lot more flexible, which makes the large squeegee great for extension pole work too.
 It also makes cutting the edge a lot easier when compared to a cloth or rag.

-• Use minimum amount of water on the glass.
+• Use a minimum amount of water on the glass.

 • Cut the edge to create a dry zone (always start the squeegee on a dry area of glass).